Skip to content

 Or vice versa, I’d doodle some shapes and then just add watercolor on top.
 This is where the magic happens.
 Right in front of your eyes.

 IMPORTANT TIP: Although they work great with watercolor, please don’t try writing with them on acrylic paint, unless they’re specifically made for that.
 I’ve ruined so many nice pens this way.
-Well, what can I say, acrylic paint just doesn’t love these fine tip pens.
+Well, what can I say, acrylic paint just doesn’t love these fine-tip pens.

 If you still don’t have this kind of ready-to-go stash, you’ll develop it over time.
 You’ll see what works for you, and what you enjoy using.

 You can try these 5 supplies and see how you work with them.
-I love them because they’re easy to get and use, they are versatile, which means you can do a lot of different projects and ideas and they’ll serve you well.
+I love them because they’re easy to get and use, and they are versatile, which means you can do a lot of different projects and ideas and they’ll serve you well.

 Remember, you can create art even with just a few supplies.
 I challenge you to do it.
-And if you have a bunch of supplies already, challenge yourself to use only 3-5 per project.
+And if you have a bunch of supplies already challenge yourself to use only 3-5 per project.
 See how that works for you.

 When your supplies are limited, then you get creative ideas on how to use the supplies in other ways.
 By doing this, you’ll push yourself to explore more.
-Believe me, there’s nothing more satisfying than discovering a new way of doing something that really works.
+Believe me, there’s nothing more satisfying than discovering a new way of doing something that works.

 RELATED ARTICLES ABOUT ART JOURNAL SUPPLIES